Snawoot/CV_updater/README.md

 hh-cv-updater
 =============

-Python script to update your CV on https://hh.ru/
+Python script to update your CV on https://hh.ru/ every 4 hours.

 ## Requirements